tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LessonPlan.md

 Explain to students that the algorithmic trading code from the previous day can also be abstracted and ported over to the new trading framework.
 By abstracting the code, it makes it easier to change and adapt the algorithms and strategies used.

-Open the Jupyter Notebook with the source code to be ported and highlight the following:
+Open the Jupyter Notebook with the source code to be ported, and highlight the following:

 * Jupyter naturally provides a method of chunking code into cells, which can make the code more readable and reusable; in programming, a better practice is to chunk code together into functions.
 This provides a layer of abstraction that makes the code easier to modify and reuse.